Bathroom Fans, Electrical

 Should I Leave the Bathroom Fan On All Day?

-If at all possible, you shouldn’t leave your bathroom fan on all day long.
-Bathroom exhaust fans aren’t meant to operate all day every day, and they’ll wear out faster the more you use them.
+If possible, you shouldn’t leave your bathroom fan on all day.
+Bathroom exhaust fans aren’t meant to operate all day, every day, and they’ll wear out faster the more you use them.

 Can I Make My Bathroom Fan More Efficient?